PrefectHQ/prefect/docs/tutorial/deployments.md

 ### Additional options

 The `serve` method on flows exposes many options for the deployment.
-Let's use a few of these options now:
+Let's use a few of these keyword options now:

-- `cron`: a keyword that allows us to set a cron string schedule for the deployment; see [schedules](/concepts/schedules/) for more advanced scheduling options
+- `cron`: Sets a cron string schedule for the deployment; see [schedules](/concepts/schedules/) for more advanced scheduling options.
-- `tags`: a keyword that allows us to tag this deployment and its runs for bookkeeping and filtering purposes
+- `tags`: Tags this deployment and its runs for bookkeeping and filtering purposes.
-- `description`: a keyword that allows us to document what this deployment does; by default the description is set from the docstring of the flow function, but we did not document our flow function
+- `description`: Documents what this deployment does.
+By default, the description is set from the docstring of the flow function, but we did not document our flow function.
-- `version`: a keyword that allows us to track changes to our deployment; by default a hash of the file containing the flow is used; popular options include semver tags or git commit hashes
+- `version`: Tracks changes to our deployment.
+By default, a hash of the file containing the flow is used; popular options include semver tags or git commit hashes.

 Let's add these options to our deployment: